who Command in Bash: List Logged-In Users

 NAME LINE TIME COMMENT

 who accepts two non-option arguments.
-When invoked with two arguments the command prints information only about the terminal associated with the current user.
+When invoked with two arguments, it prints information only about the terminal associated with the current user.
 The same output is displayed when the -m option is used.

-Each of the commands above will print the same information:
+Each of the commands above prints the same information:

 who Command Options

-The -b, --boot option tells who to print the time of last system boot:
+The -b, --boot option prints the time of the last system boot:

 who -b

-To get a list of all the dead processes use the -d, --dead option:
+To list all the dead processes recorded in utmp, use the -d, --dead option:

 who -d